tonybaloney/wily/docs/source/index.rst

    $ wily build src/ test/

+See :doc:`commands/build` for more details on the build command.

 Now that you have an index, you can run `wily report` or `wily graph` to see the data.

 .. image:: _static/wily_report.png